boxgrinder/boxgrinder.org/faq.md

 ## What operating systems are supported by BoxGrinder Build?

 See operating system plugins section on the [plugins page](/tutorials/boxgrinder-build-plugins).
-Bear in mind that building an appliance for a different operating system than you are currently running (eg. building Fedora on CentOS) is **not supported**.
+As of release version 0.9.2 BoxGrinder Build supports cross operating system builds, allowing your host to produce an appliance based upon a different OS.
+For instance, it is possible to build a CentOS appliance using a Fedora host.

 ## What is the location of supported Clouds in the world?